 In 1993, Tansu Çiller became the first female prime minister of Turkey.

-After the 1999 İzmit and 1999 Düzce earthquakes, North Anatolian Fault zone activity "is considered to be one of the most dangerous natural hazards in Turkey".
+After the 1999 İzmit and 1999 Düzce earthquakes, the North Anatolian Fault zone activity "is considered to be one of the most dangerous natural hazards in Turkey".

-Turkey's spending on research and development as a share of GDP has risen from 0.47% in 2000 to 1.40% in 2021.
+In 2000, Turkey's spending on research and development as a share of GDP was 0.47%.

 The Turkey national football team won the bronze medal at the 2002 FIFA World Cup.